carlonicora/RAW/jinx.md

 ##### How

-Last, but not least, here I write a bulletpoints of everything I need to define the scene.
+Last, but not least, here I write a bullet points of everything I need to define the scene.
 Short, to the point, and without any writing skills required.

 Please try and keep in mind that the more natural you are in front of your players, the more they will enjoy the game.
 If you read from a piece of paper, you lose part of the magic you are creating.
 Writing a short list of elements, sometimes tags that allow you to describe something in an incredible way, is more than enough.
 Sometimes it is fine to write a direct discussion, as long as it is short.